radian-software/straight.el/README.md

 you *really* know what you're doing).
 You can also customize the variable `straight-disable-autoloads` to effect this change on all recipes which do not explicitly specify a `:no-autoloads` attribute.

+Usually, `straight.el` uses symbolic links ("symlinks") to make package files available from the build directory.
+This happens when `straight-use-symlinks` is non-nil, the default.
+On Microsoft Windows, however, there is no support for symlinks, so the default value of `straight-use-symlinks` is nil on that platform.
+That causes copying to be used instead, and an advice is placed on `find-file` to cause the copied files to act as symlinks if you try to edit them.

 #### Customizing how packages are made available